Sydney-Informatics-Hub/carbon-volcanics/README.md

 * (2) does the provenance of carbon play a role in its liberation?

 The various grids represent an amount of carbon.
 Do the values of these grids result in an eruption?
+Plot cumultive subducted carbon (e.g. 20Myr before eruption).

 * (3) can this be correlated with the composition of eruption products from volcanoes at specific locations through time?

+ML, what parameters lead to eruptions?